risc0-labs/risc0-lido-accounting-oracle/README.md

 #### Building an aggregate oracle proof

-To build a proof at this new slot ready to submit on-chain run:
+To build a proof at a slot ready to submit on-chain run:

 ```shell
 just prove_aggregate <slot>